-Are you considering a Bob Jones homeschool curriculum in 2020?
-This program is popular among home educators today so I thought I’d give it a preliminary review and look at BJU forum reviews other parents have made.
+Are you considering a BJU Press homeschool curriculum for your children?
+If you are, you’re on the right track!
+I’m a massive fan of this program and the biblical worldview it gives students.
+This program is popular among home educators today, so I thought I’d give it a preliminary review and look at the BJU forum reviews other parents have made.

 - The Advantages of a BJU curriculum (we’ll use about 15 homeschool reviews to source our data from)